imskojs/StudyNotes/README.md

 Recursive functions are mostly used for situations where branching is required.
 (Understand what it is...Hard time tracing and implementing recursions)

 Arrays don't need property name.
-It is automatically indexed with 0 to length-1 of the array.
+It is automatically indexed with `0` to `length - 1` of the array.
 Objects need property name.

 When a function is called a automatic variable named `arguments` is added to the environment in which the function body runs.
 It is an object that holds all of the arguments passed to the function.
-It is an Object and not an array however this object has property names like "0", "1", "2",...but cannot use any array methods.
+It is an Object and not an array however this object has property names like `0`, `1`, `2`,...but cannot use any array methods.

 Closure: usually objects, including functions used within a function, is not available outside of the outer most function.
 Closure is exception.
 Returning a function from a function complete with variables from an external scope, is called a closure.
 That is, contents that is stored inside of the inner function will be available to the outside of the outermost function(global environment).
  A closure wraps(and freezes) up an entire environment, binding necessary variables from other scopes.
 For example;